 Game changer?
 The role of virtual reality in healthcare

-In the first of a series of articles exploring virtual and augmented reality, Harrison Gaiger outlines the medical applications of VR and how pharma can leverage this innovative technology in the future.
+In the first installment of three-part series exploring virtual and augmented reality, Harrison Gaiger outlines the medical applications of VR and how pharma can leverage this innovative technology in the future.

 The next decade promises to be an exciting time for science and innovation.
 Technological advancements are being made on a daily basis and many of these have the potential to directly impact our everyday lives.
 In fact, technology is changing at such a rate that it can often seem difficult to keep up.
 One technological advancement with the potential to change how we interact with technology and each other is Virtual Reality (VR) – immersive computer-generated environments that place users in seemingly life-like situations with which they can interact.
 VR, once the stuff of science-fiction, is now becoming a viable mainstream product.